ierror/stream-steam/README.md

 StreamSteam
 -----------

-Scalable and Hackable Analytics for AWS
+Scalable and Hackable Analytics on AWS

 > Installed and configured in minutes, yet extensible and scalable